 “…the chance to develop and hone all the skills I hope to use in my future career.
 I was trained in diplomacy, practiced with incredibly talented fellow delegates, and then used those skills to compete against people from across the world.
 Plus, I had a lot of fun along the way!” – André Harris

 The preparatory track, OxIMUN, the New York Training Week, and HNMUN together form the unique course United Nations and Multilateral Diplomacy: Theory and Practice (UNMD).
-The course is equivalent to a BA3 course and 10 EC.
-You will also receive a grade and certificate for the course.
+The course is equivalent to a BA3 course and completion of the course is awarded with 10 ECTS.
+You will also receive a grade and certificate for completing the course.

 What do we expect?

 The fees for the United Netherlands delegation are divided into two parts:

 Participation fee: If you are accepted to the delegation, we will require that you pay a participation fee.
 This fee is your contribution to a highly rewarding program, and covers training locations, course materials, trainings and lectures.
 It is not used to cover any personal costs you should make; such as travel expenses to Nijmegen or food expenses.
 In 2018-19, this will consist of 250 euros.

 Installment fee: This fee covers the standard travel and accommodation package United Netherlands offers.
 This includes travel to and from Oxford, the hostel in Oxford, hotels in New York and Boston, the bus transfer from New York to Boston, and conference fees/social packs for both conferences we attend.
 Flight tickets to and from the United States are not included.
 In 2018-19 this will be 1050 euros plus or minus a certain margin.
 This margin depends on currency exchange rates and variable costs.
 The exact margin will be communicated at the end of the year.

 The installment fee will be deducted at intervals throughout the semester: